Skip to main content

 Central Texas weather is brutal on roofs.
 Hail, intense sun, and temperature swings demand the right material.
 Learn which roofing option protects your home best—and saves you money long-term.

 Central Texas isn't easy on roofs.
-We face 3-5 major hail events per year, 100+ degree summers, and temperature swings that can crack materials not designed for our climate.
+We face several significant hail events every year, 100+ degree summers, and temperature swings that can crack materials not designed for our climate.

-Here's the truth: The wrong roofing material costs you thousands in premature replacement and energy bills.
-The right choice protects your home for decades and can even lower your cooling costs.
+Here's the reality: The wrong roofing material can cost you significantly more in premature replacement and cooling bills than you'd save on the upfront price.
+The right choice protects your home for decades and can lower your cooling costs along the way.

-After installing thousands of roofs across Austin, Round Rock, Georgetown, and surrounding areas, we know which materials perform best in Central Texas.
-Here's your complete guide.
+After installing roofs across Austin, Round Rock, Georgetown, and surrounding areas, here's our honest guide to which materials perform best in Central Texas.

 Roofing Material Comparison for Central Texas